decorator-factory/typing-tips/docs/main-tutorial/1-working-with-classes/index.md

 - `self` is not annotated in any way
 - Special methods like `__init__`, `__repr__`, `__len__` and so on
   should be fully annotated as well
-- Attribute types are usually inferred from the `__init__` method, but sometimes it's not possible.
-  If you have an attribute that starts off as `None` or an empty collection, you should annotate it explicitly.
+- Attribute types are usually inferred from the `__init__` method, but sometimes it's not possible If you have an attribute that starts off as `None` or an empty collection, you should annotate it explicitly

 ## Editor integration example